ottonieljimenez/typescript-training/README.md

-This repository contains assignments that correspond to the Typescript training carried out at SMBS.
+This repository contains assignments for the Typescript training carried out at SMBS.